 Design and Templates

 Designs are the second most crucial part of your email marketing campaign.
-Let’s see how Constant Contact vs Mailchimp are performing on it.
+Let's see how Constant Contact or Mailchimp are performing on it.

 Mailchimp serves you with a few templates to give a head start to your campaign.
 Both MailChimp and Constant Contacts have easy and smooth navigation.

 But MailChimp has a few organized categories of their templates like e-commerce, events, holidays, newsletters, and notifications.

 While using MailChimp, you get an empty template in which you can easily customize and organize your data according to your choice.
 You can add images, videos, URLs, and much more to that template with flexibility.